pontem-network/sp-docs/move_vm/stdlib.md

 }
 ```

-For the rest of the features of DiemAccount module look at [account.move](https://github.com/pontem-network/move-stdlib/blob/master/modules/DiemAccount.move).
+To see all of the features of the DiemAccount module look at [account.move](https://github.com/pontem-network/move-stdlib/blob/master/modules/DiemAccount.move).

 ## Diem

-[Diem](https://github.com/pontem-network/move-stdlib/blob/master/modules/Diem.move) module allows you to work with coins balances, get coins info, also register new tokens, etc.
+The [Diem](https://github.com/pontem-network/move-stdlib/blob/master/modules/Diem.move) module allows you to work with coin balances, get coin info, and also register new tokens among other capabilities.

-First of all, Pontem module presents type for all balances in the system, it's `Diem::Diem`:
+The Pontem module presents type for all balances in the system, it's `Diem::Diem`:

 ```rust
 /// The `Diem` resource defines the Diem coin for each currency in